Infinite-dimensional Polish groups and Property (T): Introduction

 \section{Introduction}

 This paper is concerned with the study of unitary representations and Kazhdan's Property~(T) outside the realm of locally compact groups, which has received increased attention in recent years.
 Although admitting no invariant measures and being devoid of regular representations, many Polish non-locally compact groups have interesting unitary representations, and call for the development of new techniques for their understanding.
-The withdrawn tools are rewarded with new phenomena, allowing for families of groups where, for instance, Property~(T) and amenability are no longer contradictory but often coincidental.
+In return for the lost tools, new phenomena appear, such as families of groups in which Property~(T) and amenability are no longer contradictory but often coincidental.